 Associate of Individualized Studies

 The associate of individualized studies is a degree designed to provide viable options for non-traditional students.
 College credit will be awarded for coursework completed and other post-secondary institutions or for other documentable learning experiences in educational enterprises judged at college level.
 The degree is awarded for the satisfactory completion of a minimum of 62 semester credit hours, exclusive of college preparatory courses, including an English sequence in an individually planned educational program.
-An application must be submitted and approved prior to completion of 42 semester hours of credit toward the degree.

-The program must contain the following:
+The program must contain:

-Twenty-four semester credit hours distributed with eight credit hours limited to any three of the following divisions: business; engineering technologies; arts and humanities; science and mathematics; social sciences and human services or Health, Physical Education, Recreation and Student Life division; OR
+- Twenty-four semester credit hours distributed with eight credit hours limited to any three of the following divisions: business; engineering technologies; arts and humanities; science and mathematics; social sciences and human services or Health, Physical Education, Recreation and Student Life Division; OR

-Thirty semester credit hours of block credit awarded for documentable educational experience or courses completed at other post-secondary institutions or other educational enterprises judged by LCCC criteria to be of college level; OR
+- Thirty semester credit hours of block credit awarded for documentable educational experience or courses completed at other post-secondary institutions or other educational enterprises judged by LCCC criteria to be of college level; OR

-A coherent combination of technical and/or general courses totaling a minimum of 20 semester credit hours planned in consultation with an academic advisor/counselor to form an individualized area of concentration.
+- A coherent combination of technical and/or general courses totaling a minimum of 20 semester credit hours planned in consultation with an academic advisor/counselor to form an individualized area of concentration.